ascii-boxes/boxes/pages/config-best-practices.md

   - `artwork` - It's an ASCII art box, not a simple thing like a box of asterisks or hash characters.
 When in doubt, don't use this tag.
   - `box` - It's a box that goes around the input text, i.e. at most one open side.
+  - `color` - At least one box shape contains invisible ANSI escape codes for coloring.
   - `comment` - A regional comment in a programming language.
   - `large` - A box intended for large content, like figlet fonts, or just lots of text.
 It wants to be big!
   - `programming` - All comments in a programming language, including boxes which are valid comments.
 Anything tagged